1101712/an-online-quiz/README.md

 This application is designed with the intention to cater to a wide range of audiences, from students seeking a study break, to adults who wish to enjoy a brief respite from their daily routines, or those who simply enjoy testing their knowledge on a variety of topics.

-Additionally, the Quiz App encourages repeat visits with its robust array of questions and intuitive interface, thereby enhancing user engagement.
-The scoring system and result feedback provide a competitive edge, prompting users to strive for improvement.

 The intuitive star rating system for user feedback also helps us understand user experience, making it a useful tool to continuously improve and update the application, ensuring that it consistently meets and exceeds user expectations.

 ## Compatibility and Responsiveness Testing: